 Follow this link to find out more about individual and group lessons at school

-Music is a language and is the core of Music lessons throughout the Trust.
+Music is a language and is the core of Music lessons throughout Ridgeway Education Trust.
 The Music curriculum is built upon acquiring a deep knowledge of musical language and applying it as practical music-making, analysing and evaluating.
 In Music, skill is the application of knowledge and is improved through effective practice.
-Students gain knowledge through interactions with teachers and other students and then practise and demonstrate this through performing and analysing in small groups or individually.
-Through all the key stages, students will learn to talk musically about music, demonstrate their knowledge of music through applied practical tasks in the form of performing and assess the quality and effectiveness of music from a range of contexts.
+Children gain knowledge through interactions with teachers and their peers, and then practise and demonstrate this through performing and analysing in small groups or individually.
+Through all the key stages, children will learn to talk musically about music, demonstrate their knowledge of music through applied practical tasks in the form of performing and assess the quality and effectiveness of music from a range of contexts.

 The language of music involves performing musically, describing music using key vocabulary, creating new music and discussing the effectiveness of music.

-The Key Stages each build on the musical knowledge and skill acquired from the previous key stage.
-At each key stage, students will have the opportunity to explore instrumental knowledge and skills to readdress inequality; students who do not have access to instrumental lessons due to financial constraints will have the opportunity to learn the basics of instrumental skills and, more importantly, learn how to learn on their own so they can continue to learn outside of the classroom.
+The Key Stages each build on the musical knowledge and skill acquired from the previous key stage, developing a strong foundation for all children.
+At each key stage, children will have the opportunity to explore instrumental knowledge and skills to readdress inequality; children who do not have access to instrumental lessons due to financial constraints will have the opportunity to learn the basics of instrumental skills and, more importantly, learn how to learn on their own so they can continue to learn outside of the classroom.

-KS1 aims to introduce students to the basic knowledge and skills required to perform, create and listen critically to music in a range of styles.
+KS1 aims to introduce students to the basic knowledge and skills required to listen critically, create and perform music in a range of styles.
 The concept of the scheme is to use the same musical language, concept and skills in each unit but increase the diversity and difficulty as it progresses.
-This scheme uses the Charanga model and the full documentation for this can be found here:

 KS2 aims to continue building on student musical knowledge and skills gained at KS1 and introduce them to performing, creating and listening to more complex music.
 They will continue to build their musical language and will expand their group performing skills.
 The concept of the scheme is to use the same musical language, concept and skills in each unit but increase the diversity and difficulty as it progresses.